Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Photonic modes

 \section{Photonic modes}

-Here, we present the generalized vector boson equation (for further details, see \cite{vb-3}) that describes relativistic vector bosons within the specified three-dimensional magnetized background, which also includes a nonzero cosmological constant, \( \Lambda \).
-We derive a set of coupled equations comprising three equations, one of which is algebraic.
-Following this, we aim to find exact solutions for the system under consideration.
-In the given background, the generalized vector boson equation is expressed as follows \cite{vb-1, vb-2}:
+In this section, we first write the generalized fully covariant vector boson equation corresponding to the spin-1 sector of the Duffin-Kemmer-Petiau formalism in \(2+1\) dimensions \cite{vb-3,cavit} and subsequently specialize it to describe relativistic vector bosons propagating in the specified three-dimensional magnetized background with a nonvanishing cosmological constant \(\Lambda\).
+We derive a coupled system of three equations, one of which is purely algebraic, and then proceed to obtain exact solutions for this system.
+In \(2+1\)-dimensions, the generalized vector boson equation takes the form \cite{vb-1, vb-2}:

 where \( \slashed{\nabla}_{\mu} \) denotes the covariant derivatives, defined by \( \slashed{\nabla}_{\mu}=\partial_{\mu}-\Omega_{\mu} \).
 The matrices \( \mathcal{B}^{\mu} \) are position-dependent and constructed from the generalized Dirac matrices \( \gamma^{\mu} \), given by \( \mathcal{B}^{\mu}=\frac{1}{2}\left[\gamma^{\mu}\otimes \textbf{I}_{2}+\textbf{I}_{2}\otimes\gamma^{\mu}\right] \).
 Here, \( m_{b} \) represents the rest mass of the vector boson, and \( \Psi\left(x^{\mu}\right) \) is the symmetric spinor that depends on space-time coordinates.
 Additionally, \( \textbf{I}_{4} \) and \( \textbf{I}_{2} \) are the four- and two-dimensional identity matrices, respectively.
 The symbol \( \otimes \) denotes the Kronecker product, while \( x^{\mu} \) refers to the space-time position vector.
 The affine spin connections \( \Omega_{\mu} \) for vector fields are determined from the spinorial affine connections \( \Gamma_{\mu} \) for Dirac fields, as given by \( \Omega_{\mu}=\Gamma_{\mu}\otimes \textbf{I}_{2}+\textbf{I}_{2}\otimes \Gamma_{\mu} \) \cite{vb-1, vb-2}.
 The generalized Dirac matrices \( \gamma^{\mu} \) and the nonzero components of the affine spin connections \( \Gamma_{\mu} \) for Dirac fields are provided in \cite{10,19}: